Sdaramola08/AzureCloudDetection/README.md

 - Write Custom Analytic Rules to detect Microsoft Security Events.
 - Utilizing MITRE ATT&CK to map adversary tactics, techniques, detection, and mitigation procedures

-I want to thank and credit the persons at Cyberwox Academy for creating this lab as I stepped through each of these portions of their lab that was created.

 #